Nikeel03/NumberCruncher/README.md

 # Number Cruncher: Online Multithreaded Math Quiz Game

 Number Cruncher is a command-line based client-server multiplayer math quiz game written in Python.
-Players connect to a server, can register/login, create or join game sessions, and then compete in rounds by answering simple math-related questions as fast as possible.
+Players connect to a server, can register/login, create or join game sessions and then compete in rounds by answering simple math-related questions as fast as possible.
 The game utilizes multithreading to handle multiple clients concurrently.

 ## Prerequisites